 AICPA Ethics Course

-After passing the Uniform CPA Exam, Alabama CPA candidates must complete the AICPA’s Professional Ethics: The AICPA’s Comprehensive Course, available online on the AICPA’s website.
+For the Alabama CPA ethics exam requirement after passing the Uniform CPA Exam, Alabama CPA candidates must complete the AICPA’s Professional Ethics: The AICPA’s Comprehensive Course, available online on the AICPA’s website.
 The course and exam must be completed with a grade of 90 percent or above to qualify.